nelson123-lab/my-Data-Science-learnings/README.md

    the most important social media marketing metrics because it shows the value of your social content as a means of feeding your funnel.

 3. Cost-per-click (CPC)
+   Cost-per-click, or CPC, is the amount you pay per individual click on a social ad.

-10. Cost per thousand impressions (CPM)
+4. Cost per thousand impressions (CPM)
+   Cost per thousand impressions, or CPM, is exactly what it sounds like.
+It’s the cost you pay for every thousand impressions of your social media ad.
+   CPM is all about views, not actions.

 ## Share of voice and sentiment metrics
 1. Social share of voice (SSoV)